NEW TEXAS STATUTE FOR DNA TESTING

 2011 was a year of monumental changes in Texas Family Law.
 One of the most significant changes in a hundred years is the new statute allowing men to request paternity testing (DNA testing) even long after their divorce or paternity suit has been finalized.
 If the DNA test results show the child is not theirs, they can now FORCE the courts to terminate their child support – even if they continue to see and have a relationship with the child.

-For decades now, Texas courts and judges have forced men who were not the biological father of children to pay child support; even to the point of denying their real children food and shelter.
+For over 100 years, Texas courts and judges forced men who were not the biological father of children to pay child support; even to the point of denying their real children food and shelter.
 The misery this has caused some families has been unbearable.
-Good husbands and fathers have been thrown in jail for not paying child support for children that everyone involved acknowledged were not their children.
+Good husbands and fathers have been thrown in jail for not paying child support for children that everyone involved now acknowledge were not their children.

-This year, the Texas legislature finally acknowledged that this was just wrong, and gave us a statute to right this injustice, BUT THERE IS A VERY NARROW WINDOW in which to do this.
+In 2011 the Texas legislature finally acknowledged that this was just wrong, and gave us a statute to right that injustice, BUT THERE IS A VERY NARROW WINDOW in which to do this.
 Section 161.005 of the Texas Family Code was amended effective May 12, 2011 to allow men previously adjudicated to be “fathers” to petition the court for DNA testing.
 Under the amended wording of the statute, if they are found not to be the biological father of the child, the court MUST terminate the parent child relationship – and along with it – the child support order.

 However, there is a catch!
 Texas courts have demonstrated for decades a bias against terminating parent child relationships and child support obligations.
 Repeatedly courts have held that it was not in the best interest of the child to do so, and therefore declined to do so, even when a diligent lawyer was able to give them the opportunity to do it.
-The catch is that if you found out you weren’t the father years ago, you only have until September 1, 2012 to file your petition.
-After September 1, 2012, you will be barred from using the new statute.
-After September 1, 2012 if the court finds that you knew or decides you should have known you weren’t the father before September 1 of 2011, then you will NOT qualify to terminate your parent child relationship or your child support – EVER!
+There is a catch though.
+If you have find out that the child is not yours, or if you have reason to believe that the child is not yours, you can only terminate your child support if you file to do so within 12 months of the time you find out.
+If the court determines that you knew, or decides you should have known, you weren’t the father more than 12 months before you filed, then you will NOT qualify to terminate your parent child relationship or your child support – EVER!

 The Law Office of Dennis Fuller is located in Dallas, Texas.
 Mr. Fuller handles DNA paternity testing cases under the new statute throughout the state of Texas.
 To speak with Dennis Fuller about your legal concerns, contact us at 972-852-8500 to schedule an appointment today.